hashicorp-services/tfm/README.md

 ![TFM](site/docs/images/TFM-black.png)

-HashiCorp Implementation Services (IS) has identified a need to develop a purpose built tool to assist our engagements and customers during a TFE to TFC migration.
+HashiCorp Implementation Services (IS) has identified a need to develop a purpose built tool to assist our engagements and customers during:

+- Terraform open source / community edition / core to TFC/TFE
+- TFE to TFC
+- TFC to TFE
+- 1 TFC Organization to another TFC Organization

 > **Warning**
 > This CLI does not have official support, but the code owners will work with partners and interested parties to provide assitance when possible.